-- Expand Our Equity Focus and Commitment: Develop an understanding through disaggregated data, inquiry, self-reflection, and analysis how existing instructional, student support, and business practices, policies, initiatives, and programming address equity and inclusion and identify any related gaps.
-Develop aggressive strategies to address student performance and outcome gaps.
-Build an infrastructure and integrate the equity focus and work throughout the College.
+- Ensure and Uphold Our Equity Focus and Commitment: Through the use of disaggregated data, inquiry, self-reflection, and analysis, explore how existing instructional, student support, and business practices, policies, initiatives, and programming address equity and inclusion.
+Develop and implement aggressive strategies that address student performance and outcome gaps and enhance employee implementation of lessons learned by integrating the equity focus and work throughout the College.
 Objectives and areas of emphasis include the following:

-- A culture of inclusive classrooms and learning,
+- A culture of inclusive classrooms and accessible learning,

-- Reviewing curriculum for training the next generation of the workforce and preparing students for the workplace environment,
+- Curriculum designed to train the next generation of the workforce and prepare students for the workplace environment,

-- Hosting and supporting courageous conversations that advance understanding and respect within the San Jacinto College community and in our local communities,
+- Courageous conversations that advance understanding and respect within the San Jacinto College community and in our local communities,

-- Achieving equity in student outcomes by program and course for Hispanic, White, African American/Black, and Asian students and students with socioeconomic or learning differences, and
+- Equity in student outcomes by program and course for Hispanic, White, Black, Asian, and Native American students and students with socioeconomic or learning differences, and

-- Implementing strategies that reduce unconscious bias, eliminate implicit bias, and increase diversity in the recruitment, hiring, and retention of College employees.
+- Strategies that reduce unconscious bias, eliminate implicit bias, and increase diversity in the recruitment, hiring, and retention of College employees.

 - Expansion of Transfer Opportunities and Awareness: Improve communication and collaboration with transfer institutions, focusing on institutions that are within the top ten transfer destinations for San Jacinto College students or those that offer exceptional opportunities for students.
 Review existing institutional-level articulation agreements and revise with an emphasis on benefits to students, scholarships, and program placement while eliminating transfer barriers.
 Create program-level articulation agreements that identify and delineate specific courses, barriers, and solutions for success within program pathways.

 - Expand Our Outreach Efforts by Focusing on Creating College-Going Opportunities: Increase and enhance outreach, access, and support for individuals whose education was disrupted by COVID or for community members who have been historically underrepresented in postsecondary education.